 The three common complaints about mass distribution campaigns are 1) low response rates, 2) the offers usually have to be discounts on services in order to gain their attention and 2) your ad can be placed in an envelope and mailed with competitors’ ads.
 Response rates are usually low because fewer and fewer people open and go through these ads individually.
 However, if only 1% of the 50,000 do and 5% of them have a need for your services, that is 25 homeowners who may be calling you.
 To get them to call, you normally need some type of discount that equates to 10% or more off which again hurts your margin.
 If, however, you do get all 25 to call and the campaign costs $2,500, then you are paying $100 per lead (still far more than the target of around $50 for most local businesses).

 No matter which approach you take, setting and measuring goals are important.
 Making it easy for your prospective clients to take action is very important – calling, completing a web form, scheduling online or through your app, etc. So make sure to make it easy for them.

-Social180 helps of our clients with far more strategically targeted direct mail campaigns than with the mass distribution approach.
+Social180 helps our clients with far more strategically targeted direct mail campaigns than with the mass distribution approach.
 While we still have some clients who use the mass distribution approach, it is often for smaller, younger local businesses needing to at least get the word out and not as concerned with the types and locations of prospective clients.
-Strategic campaigns on the other hand may not yield 25 calls, but they are also much more qualified calls as competitors and others are not part of the distribution.
+Strategic campaigns, on the other hand, may not yield 25 calls, but they are also much more qualified calls as competitors and others are not part of the distribution.